-eClass Support
+eClass and Canvas Support

 Managing the gradebook in large Canvas courses

-Last modified on 29 July 2025 05:08 PM
+Last modified on 20 August 2025 11:10 AM

 Since every activity in Canvas is automatically added to the gradebook, instructors may face challenges when monitoring student progress and grading assignments in courses with very large enrollments.
-The task can be made a little easier by applying filters to the gradebook which can be used to limit both the rows of students visible AND/OR the columns of gradable activities displayed..
+The task can be made a little easier by applying filters to the gradebook, which can be used to limit both the rows of students visible AND/OR the columns of gradable activities displayed.

-To select filters, click on the button, Apply Filters near the top left:
+To select filters, click on the button Apply Filters near the top left:

 Apply filters button